linroger/FinanceCompendium/IV. Fixed Income/Analysis of Fixed Income Securities Full/Chapter 11 Other Credit Derivatives.md

 Forced conversions occur with convertible securities.
 Convertible security investments can turn into another form, such as shares of the underlying stock.
 Convertible bonds or convertible preferred stock are examples of some common convertible securities.

 In the case of convertible bonds, the security pays a coupon payment of a fixed amount at regular intervals until the bond reaches maturity.
 It carries a specific price at which conversion into stock may happen.
 In most cases, the holder of convertible securities has the right to determine when and if to convert.
-The bond's originator can typically turn whenever they choose after the conversion date.
+The bond's originator can typically convert whenever they choose after the conversion date.
 The same is not true if the issuer has included a forced conversion call feature into the bond.

 Companies issuing the securities sometimes want the ability to force the investor's hand and make them hold the underlying product.
 To do this, they will add a call feature that allows the company to redeem the bonds based on specific criteria.
 Frequently, bonds are callable when they are at or near the conversion price.
 The calculation of the conversion price is at the time of the issue and is a ratio.
 This ratio, located in the bond's indenture or the security's prospectus, outlines the situations for making the call.
 For called securities, the investor will receive the return of capital or common stock in an amount equal to the initial investment.